Mayflower Manor Apartments

 Mayflower Manor Apartments is a high-rise residential building located at 263 South Main Street in Downtown Akron, Ohio, United States.
 It has 16 floors (as well as one sub-level) and stands at a height of 207 feet, making it one of the tallest buildings in the city.

 History

-Construction of the Mayflower Hotel began in 1930 and it was completed in 1931.
+Construction of the Mayflower Hotel began in 1930 and the hotel opened on May 18, 1931.
+Bill Wilson made a call that connected with Henrietta Seiberling, which eventually led him to the introduction to Dr. Bob Smith and the creation of Alcoholics Anonymous.
+This phone can still be found in the hotel lobby.

 It was designed by the prolific architecture firm Graham, Anderson, Probst & White, and has many trademark features of the Art Deco style of its day.
 Sheraton Hotels purchased the Mayflower in 1955 and renamed it first the Sheraton-Mayflower and then later the Sheraton Hotel.
 Sheraton sold the hotel, along with seventeen other aging properties, to Gotham Hotels in 1968 and it regained its original name.
+The hotel closed in 1971.
+It was reopened in the 1980s as apartments for senior citizens, serving low-income residents and people with disabilities.